100 free credits — no credit card required.Start building

 Instagram API with Facebook Login requires a linked Facebook Page but unlocks hashtag search and basic business discovery metadata (follower count, bio, media count) for other Business/Creator accounts without their OAuth approval — the only official endpoint that supports competitor monitoring.

 Both paths require Meta app review and share a rate limit of 200 calls per hour per user access token, as documented in Meta's Platform Rate Limits reference.
 The limit is per user, not per app — an app with 500 connected Business accounts can aggregate to 100,000 calls/hour.
 What the Instagram Graph API will never give you: full follower lists, historical post insights on competitor accounts, or any data from personal accounts.
+(For the follower-list workarounds that do exist, see the IG follower export tools guide.)

 # Graph API: fetch your own media